Bob Peck, Mountainwater FilmsSuggested Itineraries

 This quaint small town is set in a backdrop of beautiful rolling countryside just south of the Blue Ridge Parkway.
 Cool shops and small eateries such as the 75-year-old family-owned Farmers’ Hardware and Becca’s Backwoods Bean are fun to poke into, and on Tuesday and Saturday nights, the Alleghany Jubilee, originally the Spartan movie theater, is the perfect place for dancing, meeting old (or new) friends or just listening to the music that was born and bred in this region.
 Word has it that Brown’s Restaurant is an outstanding place for good old country-style cooking at reasonable prices.

-“Take a break from the Interstate” is the motto of small towns along US 21 like Sparta.
+“Take a break from the Interstate” is the motto of small towns along US 21, such as Sparta.
 This highway was the original route folks took from northern states en route to Florida.
-If you go south from Sparta on 21 you’ll find yourself in the Yadkin Valley Wine Country, home to more than 36 wineries and vineyards.
+If you go south from Sparta on US 21, you’ll find yourself in the Yadkin Valley Wine Country, home to more than 36 wineries and vineyards.

 Going north on NC 18, you’ll come to the Blue Ridge Parkway.
-Get on that famous road headed north and in a short distance, you’ll come to the Blue Ridge Music Center just north of the North Carolina state line.
-Open annually from may through October, you can visit the Roots of American Music Museum Exhibit and catch a Mid-Day Mountain Music performance.
+Get on that famous road headed north, and in a short distance, you’ll come to the Blue Ridge Music Center just north of the North Carolina state line.
+Open annually from May through October, you can visit the Roots of American Music Museum Exhibit and catch a Mid-Day Mountain Music performance.
 Both are FREE.
-They have concerts on Saturday evenings as well, many with nationally-known artists.
+They also host concerts on Saturday evenings, featuring many nationally known artists.

 Spruce Pine

 Just up the road from Linville Caverns is the village of Spruce Pine, known worldwide for its gems and minerals.
-But in recent years, it has also become known for the high-quality arts and crafts created by local artisans.
-The town actually has two main streets, one above the other.
+However, in recent years, it has also gained recognition for the high-quality arts and crafts produced by local artisans.
+The town has two main streets, one above the other.
 You’ll find the Toe River Art Gallery on the upper street (Oak Street).

-Spruce Pine is a gateway community to the Blue Ridge Parkway, and at the entrance, you’ll find the Museum of North Carolina Minerals, with stunning exhibits and specimens of local minerals.
-Since the 1950s, the town has hosted the giant NC Mineral and Gem Festival the first weekend in August.
+Spruce Pine is a gateway community to the Blue Ridge Parkway.
+At the entrance, you’ll find the Museum of North Carolina Minerals, with stunning exhibits and specimens of local minerals.
+Since the 1950s, the town has hosted the NC Mineral and Gem Festival, held the first weekend in August.

 Pull onto the Parkway headed north to Milepost 328.3 and the historic apple Orchard at Altapass.
-From May through October, you can listen and dance to local live music, go on a storytelling hayride, buy homemade apple goodies like apple barbeque sauce, and walk a nature trail which is also a monarch butterfly conservation center.
-The Orchard hosts a variety of authentic Appalachian musicians who play gospel, blues, folk, show tunes, classical, country music, and bluegrass.
+From May through October, you can enjoy live local music, take a storytelling hayride, purchase homemade apple treats like apple barbecue sauce, and stroll along a nature trail that also serves as a monarch butterfly conservation center.
+The Orchard hosts a variety of authentic Appalachian musicians who perform a range of genres, including gospel, blues, folk, show tunes, classical music, country, and bluegrass.

 Waynesville